 The three pertinent ideas

-At meetings, I had listened to the “How it works” reading a thousand times.
-With a suspicious and cynical mind like mine, chapter five of the Big Book struck me as religious nonsense.
+I listened to the “How it Works” reading a thousand times at meetings.
+With a suspicious and cynical mind like mine, chapter five of The Big Book struck me as religious nonsense.
 I sat and stared at the three pertinent ideas on page 60.
 It gradually dawned on me that I wouldn’t stay sober if I continued this way.
 In a state of complete confusion and bewilderment, I sat and wondered if I would ever admit that the three proposals applied to me.

 a) “We were alcoholic and could not manage our own lives.”

 b) “That no human power could relieve our alcoholism.”